squins/sass-java-tryout/README.md

 project also provides a Maven plugin.

 ### Run the war
-Run the project with mvn jety:run.
+Run the project with mvn jetty:run.
 Go to [http://localhost:8080](http://localhost:8080) to see the results.

 NOTE: startup may take a while, as during startup JRuby with Compass is started, which might take up to 30 seconds.